-Notes: Natural gas prices are based on rates in effect as of July 1, 2022.
+Notes: Natural gas prices are based on rates in effect as of Jan.
+1, 2023.
 Oil and propane prices are based on the latest available retail prices.
-Electricity rate based on Toronto Hydro rates as of May 1, 2022 and RPP customers that are on TOU pricing.
+Electricity rate based on London Hydro rates as of Jan.
+1, 2023 and RPP customers that are on TOU pricing.
 It includes the new Ontario Electricity Rebate (OER).
 Costs have been calculated for the equivalent energy consumed and include all service, delivery and energy charges.
 Carbon price is included for all energy types as reported.
 HST is not included.

 Tips for buying a gas furnace

 Natural gas furnaces are economical, clean and safe, and add value to your home.
 In some cases, replacing your furnace may be more cost-effective than repairing it.
 You may qualify for incentives through one of our energy conservation programs.

 - Choose a high-efficiency model: The more efficient your furnace is, the lower your heating bill.
 Before you purchase a furnace, find out your furnace's current Annual Fuel Utilization Efficiency (AFUE) rating.